akbartus/AFrame-STL-Exporter-upd/README.md

 - Exporting several primitives (as binary and string)
 - Exporting 3D model (GLTF/GLB to binary or string).

+Some small corrections were also made to view STL files properly.

 ### **Instructions**
 To see the project at work just copy the repository to your local server and explore all the functionality.
 For reference, please see original <a href="https://github.com/hassadee/aframe-stl-exporter-component">AFrame STL Exporter Component.</a>